mwanawabangona/books-store/README.md

 - The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
 It allows a user to:
   - Display a list of books.
   - Add a book.
-  - Remove a selected book.
+  - Remove a selected book .

 ## Live Demo
 > Live demo link coming soon